Backbeats (Erin Brockovich) Erin Brockovich (2000)

 14. [38m] Erin hits bottom — cockroaches, no phone, no job — and tells George about being Miss Wichita.

 15. [42m] Ed shows up at Erin's door with a toxicologist's findings.
 She rehires herself — with a raise and benefits.
-(Point of No Return)
+(Commitment)

 Dr. Frankel from UCLA called Ed's office: the hexavalent chromium level at Hinkley is .58 parts per million, nearly twelve times the legal limit of .05.
 Ed comes to Erin's house to tell her.
 Erin refuses to share what she knows until he gives her back her job.
-She negotiates a ten percent raise and benefits, walks him through PG&E's deception — a community seminar about harmless chromium three while they used deadly chromium six — and delivers the line that defines her value as an investigator.
-The Point of No Return is narrow: Ed assigns Erin to the Hinkley case with resources.
-From here, the quiet real-estate dispute is over.
+She negotiates a ten percent raise and benefits, walks him through PG&E's deception — a community seminar about harmless chromium three while they used deadly chromium six.
+Ed assigns Erin to the Hinkley case with resources.

 16. [46m] Erin races to copy water board records before they're confiscated, then tells Donna the truth — PG&E paid for her doctor because they knew.